Do You Need Sanitizing After Cleaning? What’s the Benefit?

 Sanitizer choice and technique matter.
 Here is our practical sequence so you know exactly what we do.

-We use sanitizer only after the clean, and only where it is justified.
+We apply our sanitizer only after the air duct system has been cleaned, and only where it is justified.
 A light, smart touch beats a heavy spray every time.

 Quick Checklist: How To Tell If Air Ducts Need Cleaning Or Sanitizing